bug400/pyilper/GALLERY.md

 * Supports all edit functions of the HP-71
 * 80 or 132 column output
 * Multiple color schemes
-* HP-41, HP-71 or Roman-8 character set
+* HP-41, HP-71, or Roman-8 character set
 * Scrollable
-* Select, copy and paste text
+* Select, copy, and paste text
 * Configurable keyboard shortcuts

 Scope